Luk-kar/Resize-Elements-PS-toolset/How to make own module.md

 8. In module's final ""**_../executeScript/NameOfModule/Name of module - functions.jsx_**"

-You create UI for panel in main - UI
+You add functions which would be used for all our modules

 Check following examples to implement your solution: